-How to Redact Documents in Clio Without Losing the Original File
+How to Redact in Clio Without Losing the Original File (2026)

-This scenario is entirely avoidable — but it happens when redaction tools treat "sync back to Clio" as a file replacement rather than a new file creation.
-And the consequences range from sanctions to malpractice exposure.
+This scenario is entirely avoidable, yet it keeps happening when redaction tools treat "sync back to Clio" as a file replacement rather than a new file creation.
+The consequences range from sanctions to malpractice exposure.

 Why original documents must survive redaction

 When you redact documents in Clio, the redacted copy is what you share, file, or produce.
-But the original must remain intact and accessible.
-Here's why.
+The original still needs to remain intact and accessible.

 Court-ordered in-camera review

-Judges regularly order parties to submit unredacted originals for in-camera inspection — particularly in privilege disputes, trade secret cases, and sealed proceedings.
+Judges regularly order parties to submit unredacted originals for in-camera inspection, particularly in privilege disputes, trade secret cases, and sealed proceedings.
+Under FRCP 26(b)(5), the court can require production of the original document for in-camera review.
 If the original no longer exists because your redaction tool overwrote it, you cannot comply.
 That's a sanctionable failure, and "our software deleted it" is not a defence courts accept.

 Privilege logs reference originals